-EDIT August 11, 2020: Boursorama no longer leaks your connection data to AT Internet and Smart AdServer.
+EDIT August 11, 2020: Boursorama no longer leaks your login data to AT Internet and Smart AdServer.

-Data sent to AT Internet now goes through the domain c0012.brsimg.com, data sent to Smart AdServer goes through several domains including ww16.smartadserver.com.
-Thus, AT Internet and Smart AdServer no longer have access to Boursorama authentication cookies (boursorama.com domain).
+Data sent to AT Internet now goes through the domain c0012.brsimg.com, while data sent to Smart AdServer goes through several domains, including ww16.smartadserver.com.
+As a result, AT Internet and Smart AdServer no longer have access to Boursorama authentication cookies (boursorama.com domain).

-The correction took place before August 4, see this response from Boursorama.
-Also note the transparency of Boursorama in this late response.
-Also, Boursorama now respects your choice if you refuse to be tracked on the web (except for AT Internet which has a exemption of the CNIL).
-Everything is not perfect: Boursorama still has a hostile attitude towards adblock users, and does not allow you to refuse tracking on its iOS App, but it is already a big step forward.
-Customer emails, articles and tweets (the CNAME problem on Boursorama was already known in November 2019) will undoubtedly have helped to move Boursorama.
+The correction took place before August 4; see this response from Boursorama.
+Also note Boursorama's transparency in this late response.
+Boursorama now also respects your choice if you refuse to be tracked on the web (except for AT Internet, which has a CNIL exemption).
+Not everything is perfect: Boursorama still takes a hostile stance toward adblock users, and does not let you refuse tracking in its iOS app, but this is already a major step forward.
+Customer emails, articles and tweets (the CNAME problem on Boursorama was already known in November 2019) no doubt helped get Boursorama moving.

 Boursorama tracks you in the customer area of its website

-Boursorama has a very popular and efficient online banking business, Boursorama Bank.
-This one has exceeded 2 million customers end of 2019.
-As a customer, I wanted to check if the Boursorama Banque website was leaking my personal data, you can do the same by following these steps:
+Boursorama operates a very popular and efficient online bank, Boursorama Banque.
+It exceeded 2 million customers at the end of 2019.
+As a customer, I wanted to check whether the Boursorama Banque website was leaking my personal data.
+You can do the same by following these steps:

 - Disable your adblocker.